idealparable/BibleQ/DidLazarusWriteJohn.md

 ## Rabbit: Fishy

 [Update after draft: Okay this section became so long even for me it feels a bit cruel to just toss the reader into it.
-I do recommend reading all of it; this is how you follow a trail of evidence wherever it leads, thoroughly.
-But if you want to skip to its conclusion, click here: [Skip Rabbit: Fishy](#skip-rabbit-fishy).
-We've got weightier meat still to get to so... either way make sure you don't abandon this hopelessly long article (sorry for that).]
+I do recommend reading all of it; this is how you follow a trail of evidence wherever it leads, thoroughly, and some of this is very telling in support of my view as John as author and DiLoved.
+But if you want to skip to its conclusion, click the link at the end of the next paragraph.
+We've got weightier meat still to get to so... either way make sure you don't abandon this hopelessly long article (sorry for that).

+However, I recommend reading all of this until you get to the "Rabbit: Names" subsection, which has a skip button like this at the start of it, to skip to just the end of that subsection.
+The rest of this "Rabbit: Fishy" section is less rabbit-like.
+But if you really must skip, here's the link to do so: [Skip Rabbit: Fishy](#skip-rabbit-fishy)]

 Let's look at the final chapter of John now, and see why it seems fishy to argue that the Unnamed Disciple who let Peter in can't be John because John as a fisherman can't know Caiaphas.